ykalok/alok-yadav-tech-portfolio/README.md

 ---

-## 📄 License

-MIT © 2025 Alok Yadav

 ---

-Built with ❤️ using React, Tailwind CSS, and Vite
+Built with ❤️ by Alok Yadav using React, Tailwind CSS, and Vite